onkej/ocr-playground/README.md

 5. **PDF? or image?** At first, I learned that in general, OCR tools require images as input, so I spent some time to explore common pdf-to-image conversion packages.
 I tried to use the `pdf2image` to do the job, but there's a shortcoming that this package requires installing `poppler`, which is a system dependency.
 I thought it might be complicated in terms of deployment on Streamlit.
 So, even though I successfully converted PDF files to images and extracted the texts perfectly, I preferred to switch to another approach.
 At this very time I learned PaddleOCR can accept PDF files as input so I decided to switch to this easier feature instead.

 6. **About deployment**: it failed `XD`... maybe because of some dependencies that cannot be correctly installed on the server.
-I will try to deploy it on Heroku later.
+I will try to deploy it later.
 So far, I have tested it on my local and it works well.
 Hopefully it will work on yours too. 🤪

 # References